sebastianotronto/nissy/README.md

 For optimal HTM solving Nissy uses techniques from Herbert Kociemba's [Cube Explorer](http://kociemba.org/cube.htm) and Tomas Rokicki's [nxopt](https://github.com/rokicki/cube20src/blob/master/nxopt.md).
-With 4 cores at 2.5GHz and using less than 3Gb of RAM, Nissy can find an optimal solution in about a minute on average.
+With 4 cores at 2.5GHz and using about 3Gb of RAM, Nissy can find an optimal solution in about a minute on average.

 Nissy can also solve many different substeps of Thistlethwaite's algorithm